klausstocker/JurySystem/.mosquitto/config/readme.md

+### All scripts mentioned in this readme are located in ./mosquitto/config

 # ➕ Add single user 🧞
 Running on localhost at Windows run script: x-add_single_user.ps1
 Running on remote Linux Host run script: x-add_single_user.sh